Trump: Space Force and Air Force will be 'separate but equal'

 The term "separate but equal" became a legal precedent following an 1896 Supreme Court ruling Plessy v.
 Ferguson that said the use of racially separate facilities, if equal, was not discrimination.
 That legal rationale was deemed unconstitutional through a series of Supreme Court decisions, ending with 1954's Brown v.
 Board of Education.

-In addition to calling for the Space Force, Trump signed Space Policy Directive -- 3 Monday, part of his administration's push to lead in the space space.
+In addition to calling for the Space Force, Trump signed Space Policy Directive -- 3 on Monday, part of his administration's push to lead in the space space.

 Trump previously floated the idea of adding a "Space Force" branch to the US military -- a concept that has received some support on Capitol Hill but drawn skepticism from the Pentagon.